China condemns U.S. sanctions on Chinese officials over Hong Kong crackdown | Law-Order

-China's Hong Kong and Macau Affairs Office condemned U.S. sanctions on Chinese officials over their role in a national security law for Hong Kong as "purely double-standards", state agency Xinhua reported on Tuesday.
+China's Hong Kong and Macau Affairs Office condemned U.S. sanctions on Chinese officials over their role in a national security law for Hong Kong as "purely double standards", state news agency Xinhua reported on Tuesday.

 - READ MORE ON: